MarineSciCamp_03-1024x500

 What is included in your programme fee?

-You will be learning highly transferable skills in you time with us.
+• You will be learning highly transferable skills in your time with us.

-The fee covers the teaching costs and expenses as well as all your accommodation, half board catering Monday to Friday (breakfast and supper) when you are onshore, full catering when you are onboard; transfer costs to get to to/from the pick-up point for your designated leg onboard (including inter-island transfers); airport/port transfers, daily transfer to your changing work environment.
+• The fee covers the teaching costs and expenses as well as all your accommodation, full catering when you are onboard the ship; transfer costs to get to/from the pick-up point for your designated leg onboard (including inter-island transfers); airport/port transfers, daily transfer to your changing work environment.

 Some of our participants each year are part or fully-funded by their home university to participate in our programme, so it is worth asking your tutor if funds are available for this purpose.